 About the New Routes from Manali to Leh via Padum – Zanskar

 After nearly 3 decades of planning and execution, the road is finally near completion.
 So much so, that seasoned off-roaders can head on out.
 With only two critical roads of Srinagar-Leh and Manali-Leh Highways, it was a critical need of the region to create alternate access to Ladakh.
 Especially given the Kargil conflict of 1999, and the recently rising tensions from both China and Pakistan in the region, from an army movement perspective.

 Add to that, the Manali-Leh route is still considered long and with five high-altitude mountain passes, it is closed for several months every year.
-Thus, this enviable road of the 297-km length extending from Nimmu-Padum-Darcha road has many benefits.
-These include reducing the commute time to directly reach Kargil from Manali to only 522 Kms from the current nearly 700 Kms.
+Thus, this enviable road of 297 km length extending from Nimmu-Padum-Darcha road has many benefits.
+These include reducing the commute time to directly reach Kargil from Manali to only 522 Km from the current nearly 700 Km.

 A detailed description of the road journey from Manali to Padum

 Let’s begin by covering the entire journey and how it will pan out for you.
 In the upcoming sections, I will pen down the detailed distances between key points, things you need to keep in mind, and the overall day plan for your easy reference!

 Old Route portion of Manali Leh Highway: Manali – Darcha

 Those familiar with the Manali Leh highway will have no trouble deciphering this route.
 This journey follows the regular route, albeit, with the new addition of the Atal Tunnel, saving us precious time and ensuring easy access to the journey ahead

-The moment you enter the Lahaul Valley, right after the end of the 10 KM stretch of Atal tunnel, you are transported into a new world with new vistas.
-You will not be disappointed and each turn, each angle is pretty beyond belief.
+The moment you enter the Lahaul Valley, right after the end of the 10 KM stretch of the Atal tunnel, you are transported into a new world with new vistas.
+You will not be disappointed and with each turn, each angle is pretty beyond belief.